Advocacy For Lawyers

 As an attack on the legal profession and the practice of law in a manner that would chill legal representation and that would all but eliminate clients’ trust in privileged nature of their communications with an attorney that represented cannabis clients, the Cannabis Bar Association had no choice but to step in on behalf of the legal profession.

-On September 8, 2017, the National Cannabis Bar Association filed our first Amicus Brief as an organization.
+On September 8, 2017, the International Cannabis Bar Association filed our first Amicus Brief as an organization.
 The brief was filed in the matter of attorney Jessica McElfresh, one of our founding members who is currently facing felony criminal charges for conspiracy (with her client) and obstruction of justice.

 Regardless of the reason for Jessica’s charges, the effects of this attack on the attorney-client privilege range far beyond the cannabis industry and could signal the beginning of the erosion of the attorney client privilege itself.